-England international Steph Houghton joined the Blues on New Years Day 2014 in the hope of advancing an already illustrious career.
+England captain Steph Houghton joined City on New Year's Day 2014 in the hope of advancing an already illustrious career.

 Houghton turned professional at local club Sunderland Ladies before signing for Leeds United Ladies in 2007.
 The transfer was a successful one for the Durham-born left-back who was named the 2008 FA Women’s Young Player of the Year.
 In 2010, she also picked up a FA Women’s Cup winners medal with Leeds.

 Although predominantly a left-sided defender, Houghton appeared in a variety of positions for the Lilywhites and her versatility attracted particular interest from Arsenal.
 She signed for the Gunners in August 2010, appearing 12 times and scoring twice during her time in North London.
 She then went on to lift the FA Women's Cup with the club as captain.